basemkhirat/dotapp-framework/manual/authentication.md

 ## Life Cycle

 Users are saved with an encrypted password in `user` collection.
-So on user creation DotApp calls `Auth.generateHash(<raw_password>)` to encrypt the raw password to save the user with encrypted password.
+So on user creation, DotApp calls `Auth.generateHash(<raw_password>)` to encrypt the raw password to save the user with encrypted password.

 Also when verifing a valid user with email/password, DotApp calls `Auth.comparePasswords(<raw_password>, <encrypted_password>)` which return `true` if they are the same values.